-FULL-TIME employees are those who are not in a temporary, contractual, seasonal, or probationary status and who are regularly scheduled to work at least 40 hours per week.
+FULL-TIME employees are those who are not in a temporary, contractual, seasonal, or probationary status and who are regularly scheduled to work at least 36 hours per week.
 Generally, full-time employees are eligible for the City's benefit package, subject to the terms, conditions, and limitations of each benefit program.

-PART-TIME employees are those who are not in a temporary, contractual, seasonal, or probationary status and who are regularly scheduled to work less than 40 hours per week while not exceeding 1500 hours in a calendar year.
+PART-TIME employees are those who are not in a temporary, contractual, seasonal, or probationary status and who are regularly scheduled to work less than an average of 32 hours per week while not exceeding 1500 hours in a calendar year.